spyroskantarelis/chordonomicon/README.md

 # Next Chord Prediction Benchmark

-An RNN-based chord prediction system trained on the Chordonomicon dataset.
+An next chord prediction system trained on the Chordonomicon dataset.
 Given a sequence of chords, the model predicts the next chord.
 Three chord representations are supported — flat token, triad (root + qualex + bass), and tetrad (root + quality + extensions + bass) — and three recurrent architectures — RNN, GRU, LSTM.

 ---